Club information package

 - Hold their own events to promote athletes to their community including meet and greets, clinics, camps, demonstrations etc. Note: athletes are not obligated to participate in events outside the league, and as such compensation may be necessary.
 Athletes signed to your club are eligible to accept coaching positions at other clubs.
 Coaching positions can be an incentive (part of the offer) for them to make money while playing for the club, and incentive for the club to utilize the high level athletes now associated with the club.

 - Clubs may include reasonable scheduled commitments outside league play (ie. camps, clinics, meet the athletes) in the contract between the athlete and the club prior to signing.
-Contracts do not need to be approved by the League however clubs are required to submit all contacts to the League prior to the first league night.
+Contracts need to be approved by the League in advance.
 Clubs may not require athletes to participate in activities outside of volleyball or League related activities.
 Please contact ONE Volleyball for questionable activities prior to altering the contracts provided by the League.

 - Run an off-season indoor program to keep athletes around the club while Pro athletes practice.